 A comprehensive guide for everything you need to know to start 5S in the workplace

 5S is a systematic way of organizing workplaces by eliminating waste, improving flow, and reducing the number of processes where possible.
-It is pioneered by Toyota Motor Company that applies the standard housekeeping practices in the workplace through the five principles of Sort (seiri), Set in order (seiton), Shine (seiso), Standardize (seiketsu), and Sustain (shitsuke).
+It applies the five principles: Sort (seiri), Set in order (seiton), Shine (seiso), Standardize (seiketsu), and Sustain (shitsuke).
+These principles were pioneered by Toyota Motor Company and has improved efficiency in their manufacturing facilities.

 5S Lean was developed by Hiroyuki Hirano in post-war Japan, where it was famously utilized by Toyota.
 By integrating 5S principles into their already famous manufacturing framework dubbed the Toyota Production System or TPS, Toyota gained international prominence as a prolific producer of high-quality motor vehicles.